 c.
 To regulate such companies so as to promote economic development, job creation, growth and a strong Tribal economy;

 d.
-To authorize the formation of wholly-owned Tribal business entities for managing the Tribe’s economic activities separate from the general affairs of its government, with the ability to enter into legally-binding contracts and commercial relationship without the need for formal government action;
+To authorize the formation of wholly-owned Tribal business entities for managing the Tribe’s integral economic activities separate from the general affairs of its government, thereby creating the ability to enter into legally-binding contracts and commercial relationship without the need for formal government action;

 e.
 To establish wholly-owned Tribal LLCs and subsidiary LLCs to provide employment to Tribal Members and to generate profits to the Tribal government for the use and benefit of the Tribal Membership; and